Jump to:

 At different disease stages

-At diagnosis, prehabilitation exercises can be offered to prevent postoperative shoulder dysfunction.20 Scapular stabilization exercises are particularly helpful in this population and can be performed both before surgery and after drains have been removed.21 During chemotherapy or radiation, aerobic exercise can be helpful to combat fatigue and decreased endurance.
 During survivorship, patients may have more energy to focus on formal rehabilitation.
-Supportive care should be offered for painful conditions to maximize function.
 Rehabilitation and pain control also play a significant role in the palliative care patient.
-Evidence is increasing for the use of exercise to improve bone density not only in patients with local cancer, but also in patients with active disease metastatic to bone.22
+Evidence is increasing for the use of exercise to improve bone density not only in patients with local cancer, but also in patients with active disease metastatic to bone.35 Supportive care should be offered for painful conditions to maximize function.

 Coordination of care

 Effective collaboration and communication should take place between oncologists, surgeons, physiatrists, physical therapists, occupational therapists, case managers, psychologists, and social workers.
-Regular team and family meetings are helpful in coordinating care.
+Regular team and family meetings are helpful in coordinating care through improving communication.

 Patient & family education